UCLALibrary/uclalib_serverspec_samvera/README.md

 # uclalib_serverspec_samvera
-A place to manage the growing collection of ServerSpec tests for UCLA Library's Samvera infrastructure
+A place to manage the growing collection of ServerSpec tests for UCLA Library's Samvera infrastructure.

-Uses [https://serverspec.org/](ServerSpec) to test our [https://samvera.org/](Samvera) infrastructure.
-These tests started out small, as a way to confirm the provisioning results of [https://github.com/hardyoyo/vagrant_embark](Vagrant_Embark) are what we intended.
-Those [https://github.com/hardyoyo/vagrant_embark/tree/master/serverspec](tests are still in Vagrant_Embark).
+Uses [ServerSpec](https://serverspec.org/) to test our [Samvera](https://samvera.org/) infrastructure.
+These tests started out small, as a way to confirm the provisioning results of [Vagrant_Embark](https://github.com/hardyoyo/vagrant_embark) are what we intended.
+Those [tests are still in Vagrant_Embark](https://github.com/hardyoyo/vagrant_embark/tree/master/serverspec).

 These tests are intended to expand upon that work, and be usuable to test our staging and production environments.

 ## ServerSpec Resources